stewart-matzek/stewart-matzek.github.io/content/portfolio/project2.md

 ## Project overview

-The Well-Architected Tool released a new feature to integrate with Jira, which would create and update tickets based on workload remediation.
+The Well-Architected Tool released a new feature to integrate with Jira, which creates and updates tickets based on workload progress.

 I worked with the engineering team to learn about and document the new feature, including thorough testing on Jira, multiple rounds of documentation review, and feedback on UI copy and design.